 Finally, the icing on the cake, I wanted to add the bootloader to my device, so would be able to update the firmware without requiring any extra device.
 It turned out to be harder than I thought, but in the end I’ve managed to use an updated version of USBaspLoader as the bootloader.
 Now, if I connect my RetroAdapter to a computer while holding the B button from any Mega Drive controller, it will boot into USBaspLoader mode, allowing firmware updates.

-The final firmware with all my modifications is available as a hg repository at BitBucket.
+The final firmware with all my modifications is available as a git repository at GitHub.

 The finished product

 After everything was working correctly, I bought a plastic box to hold the circuit.
 I also had to buy some screws, some nuts and some washers.
 I used a cheap soldering iron (that I won’t use for soldering electronic components) to melt holes in the plastic box, and I enlarged and smoothed those holes using some files.

 This adapter works on both Linux, Windows and Android.
 Yes, I can connect it to a Android smartphone and use a SEGA Mega Drive joystick to control the Android device.
 How awesome is that?
 And it should also work on Mac, but I couldn’t test it because I don’t have one.